Non-B Visa Run to Laos 2025: Guide for Teachers — KET

 Docs: Send to Meesuk pre-trip.

-Process: 2 days—hotel, meals covered.
+Process: 2-day hotel stay, meals covered.

 E-Visa: Day 2, ready to go.
+It can take longer!

 Step 4: Staying in Savannakhet